Universality in volume law entanglement of pure quantum states: Results

 where $b$, $K_1'$ and $K_2\rq{}$ are $O(1)$ constants that depend only on $\beta$.

 The significance of Eq.~\eqref{FitFunc} is apparent: it tells us that the 2RPC is determined by only two parameters: $a(\beta)$ and $K(\beta)$.
-The first term represents the volume law of entanglement for $l \leq L/2$, and thus, its slope, $\ln a(\beta)$, is a density of the 2REE in the thermodynamic limit $L\to\infty$.
+The first term represents the volume law of entanglement for $\ell \leq L/2$, and thus, its slope, $\ln a(\beta)$, is a density of the 2REE in the thermodynamic limit $L\to\infty$.
 The third term, $\ln K$, represents an offset of the volume law.
-The second term gives the deviation from the volume law, which stems from the highly non-local quantum correlation between subsystems $A$ and $B$.
-Here, we see that the way that quantum correlations appear in cTPQ states is completely characterized by the volume-law slope, $a(\beta)$.
-As $\ell$ approaches $L/2$, the quantum correction to the volume law becomes stronger and eventually becomes exactly $\ln 2$ at $\ell = L/2$, {\it independent} of the inverse temperature $\beta$ and the Hamiltonian.
+The second term gives the deviation from the volume law, which stems from the highly non-local quantum correlation between subsystems A and B. Here, we see that the way that quantum correlations appear in cTPQ states is completely characterized by the volume-law slope, $a(\beta)$.
+As $\ell$ approaches $L/2$, the quantum correction to the volume law becomes stronger and eventually becomes exactly $\ln 2$ at $\ell = L/2$, independent of the inverse temperature $\beta$ and the Hamiltonian.
 This is a unique feature of the 2RPC, as we do not observe such universal behaviors in the $n$RPCs for $n\geq 3$.
+With regards to the third term, the offset is the term which comes from the degeneracy of a quantum state at zero temperature.
+This is referred as the topological entanglement entropy for topological states~\cite{KitaevPreskill2006}.
+Similarly, $\ln K$ contains the degeneracy term, but it also contains other terms, e.g., $\ln Q$.
+It is interesting future direction to decode the topological entanglement entropy from $\ln K$.

+In addition, by using Eq.~(\ref{FitFunc}), the mutual information is straightforwardly obtained.
+Suppose that the state is the cTPQ state Eq.~(\ref{TPQ def}) and the system is divided into three part, A, B and C. The (second R\'enyi) mutual information between A and B is defined and calculated as

+where $S_2^{X}$ is the 2REE in $X$, $q=1$ when $\mrA \cup \mrB$ is connected and $q=0$ when $\mrA \cup \mrB$ is disconnected, $\ell$ is the sum of the length of A and B, and, for simplicity, we take the each length to be $\ell/2$.
+Eq.~(\ref{MI}) explains the observed size-dependence of the mutual information in Ref.~\cite{Science2016}. $I_2$ grows exponentially with $\ell$ for $\ell < L/2$, and shows a linear growth for $L/2 < \ell$.
+See Supplementary Note~1 for the detailed explanations.

 Finally, to confirm the validity of the approximations and clarify the advantages of our formula~\eqref{FitFunc}, we present numerical simulations of the 2RPC of cTPQ states for the $S=1/2$ XY chain under a periodic boundary condition,